ProhibitedTV/BitRiver-Live/README.md

 The same values can be supplied through environment variables (`BITRIVER_LIVE_TLS_CERT` and `BITRIVER_LIVE_TLS_KEY`).
 Pair this with a lightweight cron job or Certbot renewal hook to keep certificates fresh, or terminate TLS at a reverse proxy if you prefer automatic ACME handling upstream.

 Prefer containers?
 Check out `deploy/docker-compose.yml` for a pre-wired stack that mounts persistent storage, exposes metrics, and optionally links Redis for shared rate-limiting state.
+You can also point chat at a Redis Streams transport by setting `--chat-queue-driver redis` (or `BITRIVER_LIVE_CHAT_QUEUE_DRIVER=redis`) along with `--chat-queue-redis-addr`/`BITRIVER_LIVE_CHAT_REDIS_ADDR`; the queue constructor will automatically create the configured stream and consumer group when it connects.

 ### Public viewer